tari-labs/tari-university/src/digital-assets/confidential-assets/MainReport.md

 “range proof” to build a constraint system for cloaked transactions.
 All transactions of the same size are indistinguishable, because the layout of all the gadgets is only determined by the number of inputs and outputs.

-The Cloak development is still ongoing.
+At the time of writing this report the Cloak development was still ongoing.